 The Master of Science in Nursing program is based on Mount Saint Mary's mission of providing a superior education enhanced by an emphasis on building leadership and fostering a spirit to serve others.
 The curriculum incorporates the American Association of Colleges of Nursing's (AACN) Essentials of Master's Education in Nursing.

 We invite you to explore more about our program and contact us with any questions.

 The Adult-Gerontology Clinical Nurse Specialist track in the MSN program conforms to the California Board of Registered Nursing’s requirements for California Clinical Nurse Specialist (CNS) Certification.
 For students who wish to practice in a state other than California, you may or may not have additional requirements you must complete prior to applying for your license.
-Mount Saint Mary’s is in the process of researching program professional licensure standards in other states.
+Mount Saint Mary’s University is in the process of researching program professional licensure standards in other states.
 Contact Dr. Madeleine Bruning at firstname.lastname@example.org to discuss additional requirements that may be needed to obtain CNS certification in a state outside of California.

 The baccalaureate degree program in nursing/master's degree program in nursing and the post-graduate APRN certificate program at Mount Saint Mary's University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).